Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Krotov's Method in Open Quantum Systems

 One main strength of the Krotov control is that a monotonic convergence is guaranteed.
-Here, we have modified the iteration algorithm to update the dependence of the \(\bar{O}\)-operator on the control fields between iterations to get the correct effective Hamiltonian.
-With an appropriately large inverse step-size \(\Lambda_{a,l}\) in Eq.~\ref{eq_ctrlup} so that the field updates between iterations are small, we can still properly maintain the monotonic convergence properties.
-With \(\Lambda_{a,l}=2\) for closed system and \(\Lambda_{a,l}=4\) for open system, the value of the control function Eq.~\eqref{eq_ctrlj} against number of iterations is shown in Fig.~\ref{fig_nm_mono}.
-We can also see that for ideal closed systems, the control target function quickly drops to very small values, whereas the descent of the open system are much slower and plateaus around \(5,000\) of iterations.
+Here, we have modified the iteration algorithm to update the dependence of the \(\bar{O}\)-operator on the control fields between iterations to obtain the correct effective Hamiltonian.
+With~an appropriately large inverse step-size \(\Lambda_{a,l}\) in Equation~(\ref{eq_ctrlup}) so that the field updates between iterations are small, we can still properly maintain the monotonic convergence properties.
+With~\(\Lambda_{a,l}=2\) for a closed system and \(\Lambda_{a,l}=4\) for an open system, the~value of the control function Equation~\eqref{eq_ctrlj} against the number of iterations is shown in Figure~\ref{fig_nm_mono}.
+We can also see that for ideal closed systems, the~control target function quickly drops to very small values, whereas the descent of the open system is much slower and plateaus around \mbox{\(5000\)~iterations.}

-To visualize how the entangled state progresses through the chain, we show the snapshots of the Wigner function in Fig.~\ref{fig_wigner}.
-For both ends, the wigner function are taken to be along the squeezed dimensions \(q_{1, N-1}-q_{2,N}\), and \(p_{1, N-1}, p_{2,N}\), while the middle oscillators are set to neighboring position-position.
+To visualize how the entangled state progresses through the chain, we show the snapshots of the Wigner function in Figure~\ref{fig_wigner}.
+For~both ends, the~Wigner function is taken to be along the squeezed dimensions \(q_{1, N-1}-q_{2,N}\) and~\(p_{1, N-1}, p_{2,N}\), while the middle oscillators are set to neighboring~position--position.